steelwheels/KiwiScript/KiwiLibrary/Document/Class/FileManager.md

 The File is used to read and/or write the file.

 ## Global variables
-Following global variables are defined when this class is imported.
+Following global variables are defined.

 |Variable   |Class  | Description                     |
 |:---       |:---   |:---                             |